 Standards, in general, affect all areas of our lives as they provide a method for users to assess the performance of any device to which the standard applies and give users the confidence that the instruments are suitable for the purpose and perform as advertised.
 In this way, users can rely on these instruments to do their job.
 In the particular case of U.S. Customs and Border Protection, they use the standards we developed to evaluate portal monitors before deployment at seaports, thereby permitting the accurate and reliable detection of illicit nuclear and radiological materials that might be trafficked.

 As with everything, both technology and user needs change over time, so standards must be kept current to ensure that these evolving needs are continually addressed.
-The role of NIST in standards development is extremely important, and it is actually mandated by federal law in the (or SAFE Port Act).
+The role of NIST in standards development is extremely important, and it is actually mandated by federal law in the Security and Accountability for Every Port Act of 2006 (or SAFE Port Act).
 My hope is to continue our involvement in developing standards as we play a crucial role in ensuring reproducible and accurate test results when evaluating instrument performance.

 The most rewarding part of my work as a civil servant is that the results of my work are reflected in tangible things that can make people’s lives better, and that in this way I can provide a service to the people in our country.